JMBQ/URC/README_en.md

 * Root:  Yes

 # Software features
-* Automatically resolve the target address to achieve the effect
+* Automatically parses game memory, obtains memory offsets, and completes modifications
 * Completely free, the software itself does not have any server
 * High security, not easy to be detected and blocked
+* Adaptation to arm64-v8a architecture
 * Support split apks mode (play store)

 # How to use